 EFSC Grading Policies

-The letter grades and point scale used in Grade Point Average (GPA) computation at EFSC are:
+The letter grades and point scale used in your Grade Point Average (GPA) computation at EFSC are:

 * A "D" grade earned in English, math, humanities, or social or behavioral science course work will not satisfy general education requirements for the A.A. and some A.S. degree programs and will be counted only as elective credit.